-Metric 5d.1: Do jurisdictions exhibiting racial and economic exclusion above the regional average receive a total share of the region's very low- and low-income housing need that is at least proportional to their total share of the region's households?
+METRIC 5d.1: Do jurisdictions with levels of racial and socioeconomic exclusion above the regional average receive a total share of the region's very low- and low-income housing need that is at least proportional to their total share of the region's households?

-Metric 5d.2: Do most jurisdictions exhibiting racial and economic exclusion above the regional average receive a share of the region's very low- and low-income housing need that is at least proportional to the jurisdiction's share of the region's households?
+METRIC 5d.2: Does each jurisdiction exhibiting racial and socioeconomic exclusion above the regional average receive a share of the region's very low- and low-income housing need that is at least proportional to its total share of the region's households?